SegaraRai/vite-plugin-modular-tailwindcss/README.md

 > If you have circular dependencies, using the `module` mode may result in a `ReferenceError` during runtime.
 > Refer to the [Handling Circular Dependencies](#handling-circular-dependencies) section for more information.

+### Global Filesystem Mode

+The `globalFilesystem` mode scans the files specified in the `content` option and generates the CSS for the specified layer.
+This is similar to `import css from "./myTailwind.css";`, where `myTailwind.css` contains `@tailwind` directives.

+The `content` can be set either in the layer options or in the TailwindCSS configuration file.

+Prior to version 0.3.0, the `globalFilesystem` mode was named `global` mode.

+> [!NOTE]
+> The `globalFilesystem` mode does not support loading virtual modules.

 ## Handling Circular Dependencies

 While it's best to avoid circular dependencies, this plugin does support them.